 The USP-NF includes the compendial procedures to establish the suitability of analytical methods.
-Specifically, USP General Chapter <1225> Validation of Compendial Procedures, which is aligned with ICH Q2(R1), with appropriately characterized reference standards could be used to develop validated test methods that accurately determine the content of delta-9 THC, as well as other components of interest.
+Specifically, USP General Chapter <1225> Validation of Compendial Procedures, which is aligned with ICH Q2(R1), "Validation of Analytical Procedures: Text and Methodology," with appropriately characterized reference standards could be used to develop validated test methods that accurately determine the content of delta-9 THC, as well as other components of interest.
 General Chapter <1225> provides principles for validation of analytical procedures.
 The chapter describes the data elements required for validation of an analytical method for quantitative limit test, including establishing the accuracy, precision, specificity, quantitation limit and linearity.
 USP reference standards, with established suitability for use in analytical methods, can help ensure comparability of results and traceability to Système International d'Unités (SI) units.